 Conditional Use Permit

-Conditional Uses are permitted uses (of land and/or buildings) within zoning districts that are subject to additional requirements.
+Conditional uses are permitted uses (of land and/or buildings) within zoning districts that are subject to additional requirements; they require permit per the zoning code.
 The Planning Commission has the authority to issue Conditional Use Permits.
-They are a 21-member citizen board appointed by the Mayor with the consent of the City Council.
-Their eight-member Zoning Committee holds a public hearing and makes a recommendation to the full Planning Commission.
-All property owners within 350 feet of the subject property and the Citizen Participation District Council for the area are notified by mail at least 10 days prior to the public hearing.
+The Planning Commission's Zoning Committee holds a public hearing for conditional use permits, and makes a recommendation to the Planning Commission for a final vote.
+Public hearing notices are mailed at least ten days prior to property owners within 350 feet of the property seeking a conditional use permit.
+Notice is also sent to the area's District Council.

 The Zoning Committee holds public hearings every other Thursday.
 The hearings start at 3:30 pm in City Council Chambers on the third floor of the City Hall/ Courthouse.It is essential that the applicant or their representative attend the hearing.
 At the public hearing, the Zoning Committee hears a staff report and recommendation based on the review of the special conditions required by the zoning code, hears public testimony and makes a recommendation on the request.
 The Planning Commission receives the recommendation of their Zoning Committee at its next meeting, 8:30 am on the Friday of the following week, when they approve or deny the application.
 This is a public meeting but no public testimony can be heard.

 In addition to meeting all conditions listed under a specific use, there are general conditions that must be met for all Conditional Use Permits as follows:

 - The extent, location and intensity of the use will be in substantial compliance with the Saint Paul Comprehensive Plan and any applicable subarea plans which were approved by the city council.

 - The use will provide adequate ingress and egress to minimize traffic congestion in the public streets.

 - The use will not be detrimental to the existing character of the development in the immediate neighborhood or endanger the public health, safety and general welfare.